jiangyigithub/my_offer/longman3000/vlog/36that.md

 ## 3
 **till**
+*until*
+The shop’s open till nine o'clock on Fridays.

 **tin**
+a biscuit tin

 **toast**
 I had a piece of toast for breakfast.

 **toe**
+*finger*

 **ton**
+`/tʌn/`
+a unit for measuring weight

 **tone**
+`/təʊn/`
+It was obvious from her tone of voice that she didn’t like me.

 **tongue**
+She felt more comfortable talking in her native tongue.

 **tooth**
+Sugar is bad for your teeth.

 **total**
+There were probably about 40 people there in total.

 **totally**
+I totally agree.

 ## 4
 **tough**